2012 Bangladesh Premier League

-The 2012 Bangladesh Premier League, also known as Destiny-boishakhi BPL 2012 (for sponsorship reasons), was the first season of the Bangladesh Premier League (BPL) established by the Bangladesh Cricket Board (BCB).
+The 2012 Bangladesh Premier League, also known as Destiny-Boishakhi BPL 2012 (for sponsorship reasons), was the inaugural season of the Bangladesh Premier League (BPL) established by the Bangladesh Cricket Board (BCB).
 The competition featured six franchises and used a tournament format with a double round robin group stage followed by two semi-finals and a final.
 The season began on 9 February with the final played on 29 February.
 The competition was won by Dhaka Gladiators.

 Matches were held in Dhaka and Chittagong.
 The six franchises represented Dhaka, Barisal, Chittagong, Khulna, Rajshahi and Sylhet divisions.
 The franchise auction was held on 10 January and the player auction took place on 18 and 19 January.

 Opening ceremony

 The President of Bangladesh Zillur Rahman launched the tournament during an opening ceremony held at the Sher-e-Bangla Cricket Stadium in Dhaka on 9 February 2012.
 The ceremony featured dancers, actors and singers and ended with fireworks and a laser lighting display.